mozz100/url_shuffle/README.md

 How does it solve it?
 ---------------------

-1. Starts from a list of URLs in a file called @existing_urls.txt@
+1. Starts from a list of URLs in a file called `existing_urls.txt`

         /lonestar_distributors
         /detect-chemical-123-with-lonestar